 Use rugs to layer the floors to make the space feel more inviting.
 The homely touch will add a certain feeling of warmth but by blocking any potential draughts from coming through the floorboards it will literally warm the room too.

-Do I need planning permission for a garden office?
+Do you need planning permission for a garden office?

 'You have to be a little bit careful on garden buildings because you have to make sure that you don't need planning permission,' property expert Sarah Beeny warns.
 ‘And it depends on how big your garden is, how high the building that you're planning on putting in is, how close the neighbours are.
 You do need to check with planning permission and building regs.
 You can't have a habitable room out there without building regs, so there are a few rules you need to comply with.’